 First-time and experienced homebuyers can take advantage of an FHA loan’s 3.5% down payment option and lenient loan requirements.
 The only stipulation is that you cannot carry more than one FHA loan at any time.

 How do student loans affect your credit score?

 Student loans affect your credit score just like any other debt.
 Missing or late payments on those loans can hurt your credit score, and your monthly payments can impact your debt-to-income ratio.

 How long does it take bad credit to clear from your report?

-Seven years, in most cases.
-Negative items tend to fall away from your credit report after seven years.
+Negative items tend to fall away from your credit report after seven years, while bankruptcies can stay on your report for up to 10 years.
 But it doesn’t mean your debt disappears — you’ll still owe what you borrowed.

 How fast can I increase my credit score?